Monday to Friday 7.30am – 12.30pm and 1.30pm – 4.15pm

 Saturday 8.30am – 12.00 noon

-In accordance with existing Trust Policy uncomplicated hospital deaths and BID are dealt with by the Hospital Portering Services.
+In accordance with existing Trust policy, uncomplicated hospital deaths and BID (Brought In Dead) are dealt with by the hospital’s portering services.

-The out of hours on call service is provided 7 days a week, including Bank Holidays.
+The out of hours on-call service is provided seven days a week, including bank holidays.